BrattyLittleBunny/SDL3-Game-tutorial-2D/README.md

 Unfortunately he never finished the tutorial ;~;

 i plan on building on this for making a true game, but i'll do that in another file when i do :3

+Assets in this are from https://o-lobster.itch.io/adventure-pack is a free asset pack i didn't include them 'cause it was to big and i couldn't be bothered with uploading them when you can download for free :3 Tiled is downloadable (for free) at https://thorbjorn.itch.io/tiled